119 Rue Rougemont, Longueuil, QC J4J 2B4, Canada

 Taking Plan B as soon as possible after unprotected sex is essential because the effectiveness of the emergency contraceptive decreases with time.
 The sooner it is taken, the better the chances of preventing pregnancy.
 Waiting too long to take Plan B may reduce its ability to prevent fertilization or implantation of a fertilized egg.

-See also Lovegra - A Guide to Women's Sexual Health Medication
+See also A Guide to Female Cialis and Other Women's Health Drugs - Benefits, Risks, and Considerations

 Suggested Dosage and Administration